 - Edinburgh Bike Tours are a great place to start if you want to hire a bike, and they can arrange a route to suit your tastes too (so you can stop in at a distillery if you like!)

 - Don’t really fancy hopping on a bike?
 Why not get even more romantic and hop on horseback?
-It’s a fantastic activity if there’s a few couple in your group, and you’ll see the countryside in a whole new light.
+It’s a fantastic activity if there are a few couples in your group, and you’ll see the countryside in a whole new light.

 - Newtonmore Riding Centre can provide your steed and give you a bit of training no matter your experience with horses.